 An illustration of the physical size and weight of the Leica M10 and the Sony A6500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the A6500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (28 percent) than the Leica M10.
 Moreover, the A6500 is markedly lighter (31 percent) than the M10.
-It is noteworthy in this context that the A6500 is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.